-(3) All other fees were related to access to online accounting and tax research software.
+(2) All other fees were related to access to online accounting and tax research software.
+All other fees in 2020 included fees for permissible advisory services.

-All fees described above were pre-approved by the Audit Committee.
+All fees and services described above were pre-approved by the Audit Committee.

 Pre-Approval Policies and Procedures